 Here are some of the most common Zero Waste misconceptions:

-B. DIY everything. – You don’t have to make everything at home to be zero waste.
-Yes, there are some things you can DIY such as makeup, soap, or herb mixes.
-But this is not the be all, end all of zero waste.
+You don’t have to make everything at home to be zero waste.
+Yes, there are some stuffs you can DIY such as makeup, soap, or herb mixes.
+Activities like this can improve your finances and perspective to things.
+But this is not the “be all, end all” of zero waste.

 Rather, DIY-ing is a band aid solution to the big problem in the picture.
 Major industries simply don’t give everyone access to the products we actually want or need with little to none wasteful packaging.

 The do-it-yourself process is a transition until you have better options in the market for your necessities.
 In addition, DIY-ing is not a realistic production model in the long run for families.
 The most important thing is to make what you can.
 Then look for better, more sustainable ways of procuring things that you cannot source on your own.

 Out with the old plastic, in with the new reusables.

 Most zero wasters recommend using up all your old disposables and plastics before replacing them with sustainable alternatives.
 In fact, they advocate for saving money and trash by not immediately throwing away your current plastic wares.
 You don’t need to discard plastics immediately, just don’t buy or get new ones any longer.

 Many think that the zero waste movement is elitist because you can only do with bulk stores, bulk bins, or farmers’ markets.
 However, the aforementioned stores are not the only sources of zero waste groceries.

 You can buy unpackaged produce from most supermarkets, breads from bakeries, and buy food with less plastic bags – you just need to ask store managers.
 Or you could buy in bulk and save more money on less packaging, even if it’s plastic.